opendocsg/slw-judgments-backfill/2018_SGHC_236/report.md

 2       Nurun was charged under s 15(3A) of the Workplace Safety and Health Act (Cap 354A, 2009 Rev Ed) (“WSHA”), for instructing the team of workers under his charge to load the air compressor onto the loading platform when it was unsafe to do so.

 3       Nurun claimed trial to the charge.
 He was convicted and sentenced to a fine of $15,000.
-The grounds of decision of the district judge is reported at _Public Prosecutor v Nurun Novi Saydur Rahman_ [2017] SGDC 263 (“the GD”).
+The grounds of decision of the district judge is reported at _Public Prosecutor v Nurun Novi Saydur Rahman_ <span class="citation">[2017] SGDC 263</span> (“the GD”).
 Nurun now appeals against his conviction and sentence.
 The Prosecution cross-appeals against the sentence.

 4       Having considered all the available material as well as the submissions of the parties and Mr